kuwingfung/kuwingfung.github.io/_pages/about.md

 I am a first-year PhD student in Computer Science student at the Cheriton School of Computer Science, University of Waterloo, advised by [Prof. Wenhu Chen](https://wenhuchen.github.io/).

-My research interest covers the following aspects:

-- Build vision models for controllable generation and manipulation
-- Understand the robustness of vision models
-- Develop explainable evaluation metrics for vision tasks
-- Explore Agentic AI in visual understanding and generation
+I work on media generation and editing, focusing on visuals.
+My past research includes controllable generation and editing, and evaluation of generative models, with applications in content creation, automated multimedia synthesis.
 Generally I am interested in building models that can understand the world and generate useful outputs (or manipulate them).
-My research focuses on the controllability, robustness, and usability of the models.
+I care about controllability, robustness, and usability of the models.